dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-web-server-for-web-deploy-publishing-web-deploy-handler.md

 Yes, if you want to allow non-administrator users to deploy content to specific IIS websites.
 This approach is often desirable in these types of scenarios:

 - Staging or production environments, where the person or service account that triggers the remote deployment is unlikely to have access to the credentials of a server administrator.
-- Hosted environments, where you want to give remote users the ability to update their websites without giving them full control of your web servers (or access to anyone else&#x27;s websites).
+- Hosted environments, where you want to give remote users the ability to update their websites without giving them full control of your web servers (or access to anyone else's websites).

 In development or test scenarios, or in smaller organizations, deploying content using server administrator credentials is often less contentious.
 In these scenarios, configuring your web servers to support deployment using the [Web Deploy Remote Agent Service](configuring-a-web-server-for-web-deploy-publishing-remote-agent.md) offers a more straightforward approach.

 ## Task Overview

-To configure the web server to accept and deploy web packages from a remote computer using the Web Deploy Handler approach, you&#x27;ll need to:
+To configure the web server to accept and deploy web packages from a remote computer using the Web Deploy Handler approach, you'll need to:

-- Create, or choose, a domain user account (the "non-administrator user") whose credentials you&#x27;ll use to perform deployments.
+- Create, or choose, a domain user account (the "non-administrator user") whose credentials you'll use to perform deployments.
 - Install IIS 7.5, including the Web Management Service and the Basic Authentication module.
 - Install Web Deploy 2.1 or later.
 - Configure the Web Management Service to allow remote connections, and start the service.